 Often used to spot potential risk, anomaly detection algorithms pinpoint data outside anticipated norm.
 Equipment malfunction, structural defect, text errors, and instances of fraud are examples of how machine learning can be used to address concern.

 Clustering algorithms are often the first step in machine learning, revealing the underlying structure within the dataset.
 Categorising common items, clustering is commonly used in market segmentation, offering insight that can help select price and anticipate customer preferences.

 Classification algorithms help determine the correct category for information.
 Bearing similarity to clustering, classification is different in that it is applied in supervised learning, where predefined labels are assigned.

 What does a machine learning engineer do?

-Machine learning engineers work translate the raw data gathered from various data pipelines into data science models that can be applied and scaled as needed.
-A machine learning engineer connects that structured data to the models defined by the data scientists that they work with.
-In addition, machine learning engineers also develop algorithms and build programs that enable machines, computers and robots to process incoming data and identify patterns.
+Machine-learning engineers translate the raw data gathered from various data pipelines into data science models that can be applied and scaled as needed.
+A machine-learning engineer connects that structured data to the models defined by the data scientists they work with.
+In addition, machine-learning engineers also develop algorithms and build programs that enable machines, computers and robots to process incoming data and identify patterns.